about George town

 Open daily 10am – 4pm summer; 11am – 3pm winter.
 Entry fees apply..

 east beach, lagoon bay & bell buoy beach

 The Low Head and George Town area boasts a longline of safe and beautiful beaches to visit and explore.
 We have mapped out three popular beaches for you, East Beach and Lagoon Bay in the heart of the town, and also Bell Buoy Beach which is a quick 12 minute drive from George Town's iconic Post Office.

 Sunset strolls along the beach and the views of the Low Head Light house make visiting these Tasmanian beaches a very unique experience.

 The Tamar Valley Wine Route is a holiday and recreation destination in its own right.
 The famous Tamar River defines the heart of northern Tasmania with its generous life-giving waterways.
 It is Tasmania’s principal wine producing area where wineries snuggle side by side with picturesque orchards, forests and fertile pastures.

 The Tamar River is distinguished as Australia’s longest tidal navigable river.
 It’s long, lazy bends wind 65 kilometres inland, around hills and plains, beaches and bush.
 At the river’s head is the bustling city of Launceston.
 At it’s mouth – wide sandy beaches.

-Fed by the fresh, flushing waters of the North and South Esk Rivers, the Tamar has created a glorious fertile valley of high-yielding vineyards, famous for our chardonnnays, sparklings, the aromatic whites and pinot noir.
+Fed by the fresh, flushing waters of the North and South Esk Rivers, the Tamar has created a glorious fertile valley of high-yielding vineyards famous for its Chardonnays, Sparklings, aromatic whites and of course Pinot Noir.